Let’s get back to basics for a sec.

 This is about ANY and EVERY message you use in your biz:

-Emails to clients & customers… social media… your offers, ads and promotions… customer support… how you develop partnerships, set meetings, onboard employees and more.
+Emails to clients & customers… social media… your offers, ads and promotional materials… customer support… how you develop partnerships, set meetings, onboard employees and more.

 When marketers ignore clarity in favour of complexity, they end up with a head-scratching mess of failed campaigns, broken funnels, misunderstood intentions and wasted opportunities.